davidtakac/davidtakac.github.io/content/android/stop-writing-interfaces-and-repos-on-autopilot.md

 data class Profile(val name: String)
 ```

 The use case needs to get the data from somewhere.
-Get data from somewhere, you say?
+"Get data from somewhere", you say?
 Sounds like we need a repository:

 ```kt
 interface ProfileRepository {